-EPICS includes an optional Die Drawing Viewer -- FastLook Plus®, from Kamel Software Inc. Simply by right-clicking on a die number, the die drawing will appear on the EPICS screen.
+EPICS includes an optional Die Drawing Viewer -- FastLook Plus®, from Kamel Software Inc. Simply by right-clicking on a Die number or Part number, the drawing can be seen on-screen.

 This feature works from most EPICS screens, including: